 Don’t.
 Nicotine decreases blood vessel diameter and thus impairs blood flow to the surgical area, which delays healing.
 The heat from smoking destroys immature tissue, dissolves blood clots (dry socket), prolongs post-operative pain, and prolongs your recovery.

 Please remember that we are at your service and are here to help.
-Please do not hesitate to call us at Decatur Office Phone Number 404-378-2331 if you have any questions.
+Please do not hesitate to call us at Georgia Oral Surgery Phone Number 404-378-2331 if you have any questions.
 Thank you for giving us the opportunity to serve you.

 The Day Following Surgery and Thereafter

 On the morning of the day following your surgery, rinse your mouth with warm salt water as described above.
 Begin brushing your teeth normally as best as you can, taking care not to disturb the surgical or extraction sites.
 Please do not use a syringe or Water Pik during the first week since this could dislodge blood clots.

 Gradually return to our normal diet.
 Be patient and do your best to stay well hydrated.
 The stiffness and soreness of your jaws will slowly resolve.
 It usually takes a full 2 weeks before you can open your mouth as widely as you could before surgery.